heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 In the next chapter, you will learn the following topics:

-- Java IOs: input/output processing and how to manage problems
+- Java IOs: input/output processing

 ## Sources